Chairman, President and CEO

 Chief Business Officer and Head of Corporate Development

 Mr. Hughes joined Intarcia in February 2013 as Chief Business Officer and Head of Corporate Development.
-Prior to Intarcia, Mr. Hughes served as Director at Brookside Capital, an multi-billion dollar hedge fund that falls under the Bain Capital umbrella.
+Prior to Intarcia, Mr. Hughes served as Director at Brookside Capital, a multi-billion dollar hedge fund that falls under the Bain Capital umbrella.
 There, he co-managed all public and private healthcare investments including biotechnology, med-tech, and services.
-Prior to his tenure at Brookside, Mr. Hughes was Senior Portfolio Manager at Pyramis Global Advisors, a Fidelity Investments Company, a Co-founder and Partner at Triathlon Fund Management, an Investment Associate at Ziff Brothers Investments, an Assistant Vice President at Merrill Lynch/Morgan Stanley, where we provided sell-side coverage of specialty healthcare distributors, and a Financial Analyst in the healthcare group at PaineWebber.
-Mr. Hughes received B.A. from Dartmouth College, where he received All-Ivy Honors, Academic All-Ivy Honors and was a four-year Letterman on the Varsity Ice Hockey team.
+Prior to his tenure at Brookside, Mr. Hughes was Senior Portfolio Manager at Pyramis Global Advisors, a Fidelity Investments Company, a Co-founder and Partner at Triathlon Fund Management, an Investment Associate at Ziff Brothers Investments, an Assistant Vice President at Merrill Lynch/Morgan Stanley, where he provided sell-side coverage of specialty healthcare distributors, and a Financial Analyst in the healthcare group at PaineWebber.
+Mr. Hughes received his B.A. from Dartmouth College, where he received All-Ivy Honors, Academic All-Ivy Honors and was a four-year Letterman on the Varsity Ice Hockey team.